libnano/libnano/README.md

 nucleic acid toolkit

-Low level Python modules for working with DNA sequences.
+Low level Python modules for working with DNA sequences.<br/>
+It was developed to be used as a cog in application specific libraries while avoiding bloat.<br/>
 The goal is to be fast so most everthing is written in Cython or C.

 ## Features: